-20 Gingerbread House Ideas
+17 Gingerbread House Ideas

 Gingerbread LodgeGingerbread house ideas can be as varied as the homes in our neighborhoods or favorite destinations.
 With a little effort, a basic A-frame gingerbread house kit becomes this snowy ski lodge.
 We used candy rocks for the exterior, rolled wafer cookies for exposed beams and a heaping helping of royal icing and coarse sugar for the snow-kissed rooftop.

 Gingerbread CabinWho wouldn’t want to curl up in this cozy gingerbread cabin?
 A basic A-frame kit gets dressed up with shredded wheat cereal, pretzel rods and candy rocks.
 Our favorite embellishment is the mounted candy “antlers” on the front door, made from a chocolate disc and broken pretzel pieces.

 Gingerbread House with ChimneySanta will be happy to land on the rooftop of this cute gingerbread house made from an A-frame kit.
 The impressive chimney made from graham crackers, icing and red chewy candy is just big enough for him to slide down.

 No winter village is complete without a few snowmen!
 Add these marshmallow decorations to your list of gingerbread house ideas.
 Use a skewer to stick a few marshmallows together, then pipe on the eyes and nose.
 To create snow piles next to your snowmen, use white chocolate chips!